 Following a serious motorcycle accident, there are both steps you need to take and mistakes you need to avoid.
 Here are some critical “do’s” and “don’ts.”

-If you need immediate assistance in or around Bakersfield and Manhattan Beach, don’t hesitate to contact The Law Offices of Mickey Fine at (661) 333-3333 today for a free consultation.
+If you need immediate assistance in or around Bakersfield, don’t hesitate to contact The Law Offices of Mickey Fine at (661) 333-3333 today for a free consultation.